Carbine Williams

 Carbine Williams is a 1952 American drama film directed by Richard Thorpe and starring James Stewart, Jean Hagen and Wendell Corey.
 The film follows the life of its namesake, David Marshall Williams, who invented the operating principle for the M1 Carbine while in a North Carolina prison.
 The M1 Carbine was used extensively by the U.S. military during World War II, the Korean War, and the Vietnam War.

 Originally filmed in black-and-white, it is also shown in a computer-colorized version.

 Plot

-The film follows the life of David Marshall Williams (James Stewart), who was a member of the Winchester team that invented the semi-automatic M1 Carbine used in World War II.
+The film follows the life of David Marshall Williams, who was a member of the Winchester team that invented the semi-automatic M1 Carbine used in World War II.
 Williams was found distilling illegal moonshine, and was held responsible for the death of a sheriff's deputy during a raid on his still.
 He was sentenced to thirty years' hard labor.
 He cycled through the prison system until a firm but compassionate warden, H.T.
-Peoples (Wendell Corey), allowed him to work in a prison tool shop.
+Peoples, allowed him to work in a prison tool shop.
 There, he invented the gas system for his famous rifle.
 Williams was released from prison in 1929 and worked with Winchester Firearms on development of the M1 Carbine.